- What is a demat account?

 - With the spread of cashless transactions and increasing reliance on digital technology in the financial world, opening a demat account has also moved to an online portal.

-- Traditional method of opening an account involves printing out the physical forms and sending them via courier to your broker’s address.
+- The traditional method of opening an account involves printing out the physical forms and sending them via courier to your broker’s address.
 While making the decision to choose one type of account opening procedure over the other keep in mind the account opening fees and hidden courier charges.